tibfox/okinoko-takara/README.md

 When the lottery deadline passes, anyone can execute the lottery:

 1. A portion of the prize pool is burned (sent to `hive:null`)
+2. If configured, a donation is sent to the specified account
-2. Winners are selected randomly based on ticket weight
+3. Winners are selected randomly based on ticket weight
-3. Prizes are automatically distributed to winners on the Magi Network
+4. Prizes are automatically distributed to winners on the Magi Network
-4. If there are fewer participants than winner positions, unclaimed prizes are also burned
+5. If there are fewer participants than winner positions, unclaimed prizes are also burned

 **Important:** The more tickets you have, the higher your chance of winning!